 Undergraduate Program - Bachelor of Science

-This Honours program provides a foundation in the natural sciences and an opportunity to develop advanced knowledge of nervous system structure and function, and the skills required for independent inquiry within neuroscience.
+This program provides an opportunity to develop advanced knowledge of nervous system structure and function, and the skills required for independent inquiry within neuroscience.
 The specialization is unique in its emphasis on integrative/interdisciplinary problem solving.
-Through the use of electives, students may structure a program that emphasizes molecular and biomedical neuroscience, behavioural and cognitive neuroscience, or comparative neuroscience.
+Through the use of electives, students may structure a program that emphasizes molecular/cellular neuroscience, behavioural neuroscience, cognitive neuroscience, neurophysiology and computational neuroscience.

-The major and minor prepare students for professional programs in health science (medical, physiotherapy, pharmacy, veterinary medicine, nursing), post-graduate work in neuroscience or psychology, and provides a strong foundation for students wishing to pursue careers in the pharmaceutical and biotechnology industries, public health, teaching, and scientific publishing & journalism.
+The major prepares students for professional programs in health science (medical, physiotherapy, pharmacy, veterinary medicine, nursing), post-graduate work in neuroscience, and provides a strong foundation for students wishing to pursue careers in the pharmaceutical and biotechnology industries, public health, teaching, and scientific publishing & journalism.

 The University of Guelph offers Bachelor of Science (Major & Minor) in Neuroscience (NEUR).

 Students may enter the major in Semester 1, or any semester thereafter.
 A student wishing to declare the major may wish to consult with a Faculty Advisor.